eProsima/vulcanexus/docs/rst/tutorials/core/wifi/easy_mode/easy_mode_cli.rst

 .. image:: ../../../../figures/tutorials/core/easy_mode/Diagrams_cli_3_gif.png
     :align: center

-* First, we start a Discovery Server on Host A, Host B, and Host C, all in domain 1, each pointing only to itself.
+* First, we start a Discovery Server on Host A, Host B and Host C, all in domain 1, each pointing only to itself.
   Since none of the servers are connected to any remote servers, they remain isolated.
   This behavior can be observed by running a publisher on Host A and listeners on Host B and Host C.
   You will notice that no communication takes place between them.